 How Long Does It Take to Settle a Claim?

-Once you file an insurance claim in North Carolina, you can expect an adjuster to figure out who or what was at fault in the accident.
+Once you file a claim in North Carolina, you can expect an adjuster to figure out who or what was at fault in the accident.
 They’ll also assess the damages to your car.
 Then, by law, your insurance company has 30 days to tell you whether they’ll accept or deny your claim.

-Car insurance providers use many factors when they’re deciding your premiums.
+Providers use many factors when they’re deciding your premiums.
 This can include things like the type of car you drive or your driving experience.
 Another common rate factor that companies look at is your credit score.
 They believe that this can reveal something about your reliability as a customer or overall risk as a driver.

 Policy Cancellation and Non-Renewal